kwant-project/kwant/doc/source/tutorial/tutorial3.rst

 Closed systems
 ..............

-Although Kwant is (currently) mainly aimed towards transport problema, it can also easily be used to compute properties of closed systems -- after all, a closed system is nothing more than a scattering region without leads!
+Although Kwant is (currently) mainly aimed towards transport problems, it can also easily be used to compute properties of closed systems -- after all, a closed system is nothing more than a scattering region without leads!

-In this example, we compute the wave functions of a closed, (approximately) circular quantum dot and its spectrum as a function of magnetic field (Fock-Darwin spectrum).
+In this example, we compute the wave functions of a closed circular quantum dot and its spectrum as a function of magnetic field (Fock-Darwin spectrum).

 To compute the eigenenergies and eigenstates, we will make use of the sparse linear algebra functionality of `scipy <http://www.scipy.org>`_, which